Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Introduction

-{\bf Maximal Clique Enumeration in a Static Graph.} There is substantial prior work on enumerating maximal cliques in a static graph, starting from the algorithm based on depth-first-search due to Bron and Kerbosch~\cite{BK73}.
+There is substantial prior work on enumerating maximal cliques in a static graph, starting from the algorithm based on depth-first-search due to Bron and Kerbosch~\cite{BK73}.
 A significant improvement to~\cite{BK73} is presented in Tomita et al.~\cite{TTT06}, leading to worst-case optimal time complexity $O(3^{n/3})$ for an $n$ vertex graph~\cite{MM65}.
 Other work on refinements of~\cite{TTT06,BK73} include~\cite{Koch01}, who presents several strategies for pivot selection to enhance the algorithm in~\cite{BK73}, and a fixed parameter tractable algorithm parameterized by the graph degeneracy~\cite{ELS10,ES11}.

-There is a class of algorithms for enumerating structures (such as maximal cliques) in a static graph whose time complexity is proportional to the size of the output -- such algorithms are called \remove{``output-efficient"}``output-sensitive" algorithms.
-Many \remove{output-efficient}output-sensitive structure enumeration algorithms for static graphs, including~\cite{TI+77,CN85,MU04}, can be seen as instances of a general technique called ``reverse search''~\cite{AF93}.
+There is a class of algorithms for enumerating structures (such as maximal cliques) in a static graph whose time complexity is proportional to the size of the output -- such algorithms are called ``output-sensitive" algorithms.
+Many output-sensitive structure enumeration algorithms for static graphs, including~\cite{TI+77,CN85,MU04}, can be seen as instances of a general technique called ``reverse search''~\cite{AF93}.
 The current best bound on the time complexity of \remove{output-efficient}output-sensitive maximal clique enumeration on a dense graph $G=(V,E)$ is due to~\cite{MU04} which runs with $O(M(n))$ time delay (the interval between outputting two maximal cliques), where $M(n)$ is the time complexity for multiplying two $n\times n$ matrix, which is $O(n^{2.376})$.
-Further work in this direction includes~\cite{KW+01} and~\cite{JYP88}, who consider the enumeration of maximal independent sets in lexicographic order and~\cite{CK+11}, who consider the external memory model.
-Extensions to parallel frameworks such as MapReduce or MPI are presented in~\cite{SMT14,MT14}.
+Further work in this direction includes~\cite{KW+01} and~\cite{JYP88}, who consider the enumeration of maximal independent sets in lexicographic order,~\cite{CK+11}, who consider the external memory model, and~\cite{MXT17}, who consider uncertain graphs.
+Extensions to parallel frameworks such as MapReduce or MPI are presented in~\cite{SMT14,MT17}.